-The scoping review was conducted using the five-step framework by Arksey and O'Malley (2005).
-This scoping review is not to evaluate the quality of the available evidence, but to answer specific questions by assessing the various qualitative or quantitative studies available across multiple databases and mapping the gap from available studies on the impact of populism on public health.
+The scoping review was conducted using the five-step framework by Arksey and O'Malley (2005).8 This scoping review is not to evaluate the quality of the available evidence, but to answer specific questions by assessing the various qualitative or quantitative studies available across multiple databases and mapping the gap from available studies on the impact of populism on public health.

+First stage

-In the first stage, research questions were identified.
-Based on the purpose of this review, the research question of this scoping review is 'How does populism affect healthcare policy and its impact on public health?'
+- Identify research question - 'How does populism affect healthcare policy and its impact on public health?'